rust-lang-ua/rustbook_ukrainian/second-edition/src/ch06-01-defining-an-enum.md

 > I call it my billion-dollar mistake.
 At that time, I was designing the first
 > comprehensive type system for references in an object-oriented language.
 My
 > goal was to ensure that all use of references should be absolutely safe, with
 > checking performed automatically by the compiler.
-But I couldn't resist the
+But I couldn’t resist the
 > temptation to put in a null reference, simply because it was so easy to
 > implement.
 This has led to innumerable errors, vulnerabilities, and system
 > crashes, which have probably caused a billion dollars of pain and damage in